Kimbal Musk

 Kimbal James Musk (born 20 September 1972) is a businessman and restaurateur.
 He co-owns The Kitchen Restaurant Group, with restaurants in Colorado, Chicago, and Austin.
 He is the co-founder and chairman of Big Green, a 501(c)(3) nonprofit that has built hundreds of outdoor classrooms called Learning Gardens in schoolyards across the United States.
 Musk is also the co-founder and chairman of Square Roots, an urban farming company growing food in hydroponic, indoor, climate controlled shipping containers.
-Musk sits on the boards of Tesla Inc., SpaceX, and the Burning Man Project; his older brother Elon is the CEO of the former two companies.
+Musk sits on the boards of Tesla Inc. and SpaceX, of which his older brother Elon is the CEO.
 He was on the board of Chipotle Mexican Grill from 2013 to 2019.
-He is the brother of Elon Musk, Tosca Musk, son of Errol and Maye Musk, and a major shareholder in Tesla.
+He is the brother of Elon Musk and Tosca Musk, the son of Errol and Maye Musk, and a major shareholder in Tesla.

-In 1995 he co-founded, with Elon, the software company Zip2, which was acquired by Compaq for $307 million in 1999.
+In 1995 he co-founded the software company Zip2 with Elon, which was acquired by Compaq for $307 million in 1999.

 Early life

-Musk grew up with his brother Elon (older), sister Tosca (younger), and many cousins.
+Musk grew up with his older brother Elon, younger sister Tosca, and many cousins.
 His mother, Maye Musk, is a model and dietitian born in Saskatchewan, Canada, and raised in South Africa.
 His father, Errol Musk, is a South African electromechanical engineer, pilot, sailor, consultant, emerald dealer, and property developer, who partly owned a rental lodge at the Timbavati Private Nature Reserve.
 After finishing high school in Pretoria, South Africa, Musk left to meet his brother in Kingston, Ontario, Canada, and enrolled at Queen's University to pursue a degree in business.
 While in school, Musk first worked at Scotiabank.
 He graduated with his degree from Queen's University in 1995.